patroni/patroni/docs/citus.rst

 There are only a few simple rules you need to follow:

 1. Citus extension must be available on all nodes.
+Absolute minimum supported Citus version is 10.0, but, to take all benefits from transparent switchovers and restarts of workers we recommend using at least Citus 11.2.
 2. Cluster name (``scope``) must be the same for all Citus nodes!
 3. Superuser credentials must be the same on coordinator and all worker nodes, and ``pg_hba.conf`` should allow superuser access between all nodes.